 Within hours, my parents were on a plane to Boston.
 It wasn’t until I was able to get a biopsy done the next day that I got my official diagnosis of Non-Hodgkin’s Lymphoma.
 Immediately, I started my first round of chemotherapy.
 I can’t remember what happened during that first week in much detail, because it all happened so fast.
 It turned out that I was a little more exciting than your run-of-the-mill Lymphoma.
 I also had a blood clot in my arm and fluid build up around my heart.
 I’ll save you from the disgusting picture of the bag filled with my heart fluid, but I spent a few days somewhat immobile as I watched the fluid literally draining through a tube coming out of my chest.
 Gross.

 Spoiler alert: I survived!
 Hurray!
-As of 2017, I am now 2.5 years cancer free.
+As of 2017, I am now 2.5 years cancer-free.
 It was a long road, but modern medicine does amazing wonders.
-I’m exciting to continue sharing my experience as a young adult who survived cancer.
+I’m excited to continue sharing my experience as a young adult who survived cancer.